-• references to "we," "us" or "the Company" refer to Constellation Alpha Capital Corp.;

-• references to "founder shares" refer to the 3,593,750 ordinary shares issued prior to our initial public offering (after giving effect to the share subdivisions and cancellation effected prior to our initial public offering);

-- references to "initial shareholders" refer to the holders of the founder shares; - references to "ordinary shares" are to our ordinary shares, no par value;

-• references to our "public shares" and "public warrants" refer to ordinary shares and warrants which were sold as part of the units in our initial public offering and references to "public shareholders" and "public warrantholders" refer to the holders of our public shares and public warrants, including our sponsor and management team to the extent they purchase public shares or public warrants, provided that their status as "public shareholders" and "public warrantholders" refer to the holders of our public shareholders" and "public warrants, provided that their status as "public shareholders" and "public warrantholders" refer to such public shares or public warrants, provided that their status as "public shareholders" and "public warrantholders" shall exist only with respect to such public shares or public warrants;

-• references to "private units" refer to the units that we sold privately to our sponsor and Cowen Investments upon consummation of our initial public offering;

-- references to our "sponsor" refer to Centripetal, LLC; and - references to "Cowen Investments" refer to Cowen Investments LLC.
+- references to "we," "us" or "the Company" refer to Constellation Alpha Capital Corp.; - references to "founder shares" refer to the 3,593,750 ordinary shares issued prior to our initial public offering (after giving effect to the share sub-divisions and cancellation effected prior to our initial public offering); - references to "initial shareholders" refer to the holders of the founder shares; - references to "ordinary shares" are to our ordinary shares, no par value; - references to our "public shares" and "public warrants" refer to ordinary shares and warrants which were sold as part of the units in our initial public offering and references to "public shareholders" and "public warrantholders" refer to the holders of our public shares and public warrants, including our sponsor and management team to the extent they purchase public shares or public warrants, provided that their status as "public shareholders" and "public warrantholders" shall exist only with respect to such public shares or public warrants; - references to "private units" refer to the units that we sold privately to our sponsor and Cowen Investments upon consummation of our initial public offering; - references to our "sponsor" refer to Centripetal, LLC; and - references to "Cowen Investments" refer to Cowen Investments LLC. - references to the "Merger Agreement" refer to the agreement dated as of May 29, 2019, pursuant to which DermTech, Inc., a Delaware corporation, ("DermTech") will merge with and into a wholly-owned subsidiary corporation of the Company. - references to the "Transaction" refer to the contemplated merger between the Company and DermTech, as provided for in the Merger Agreement.